-a.
-Except for parts of the prophetic books, 16 all the canonical writings of the Old Testament were either anonymous or pseudonymous.
-Most of the later non-canonical writings were pseudonymous and pseudonymity was once a defining characteristic of the literary genre called 'apocalypse'.
-For reasons that are still debated, it was the norm for authors to write apocalypse under the name of an important figure from the past.17 These works often included an account of known historical events up to the author's time as if they were still to happen-the socalled literary device of ex eventu prophecy.
+1. Except for parts of the prophetic books, all the canonical writings of the Old Testament were either anonymous or pseudonymous.
+Most of the later non-canonical writings were pseudonymous and pseudonymity was the trademark for the genre of writing called 'apocalypse'.
+For reasons that are still debated, it was the norm for authors to write apocalypse under the name of an important figure from the past.
+These works often included an account of known historical events up to the author's time as if they were still to happen-the so-called literary device of ex eventu prophecy.
 It is most likely that these were ways of inspiring confidence in the authority and divine foresight of the newly composed apocalypse.
 Together with a lot of creative literary embellishment and editorial additions, the literary devices of pseudonymity and ex eventu prophecy actually give an impression that these works are not genuine revelations of heavenly mysteries, but rather imaginative literary inventions that aim to gain acceptance under false pretenses.
-For their effect, it appears that they relied heavily on the credulity of the readers and some degree of deception.18 of God, Perceptions of Ancient Prophecy in Israel after the Exile, London: DLT, 1986;
+For their effect, it appears that they relied heavily on the credulity of the readers and some degree of deception.